fpc/FPCSource/compiler/README.txt

       PP="compiler used to compile FPC" \
       COMPILER_OPTIONS="Options passed to compiler" \

 If an option is omitted, then target CPU/OS will be same as current CPU/OS

 Possibles targets are : linux go32v2 win32 os2 freebsd beos netbsd amiga haiku
 atari sunos qnx netware openbsd wdosx palmos macos macosx emx

+The list might change anytime, including possible target CPUs.
+Almost - if not all - possible target CPUs + OSes are put in Makefile.fpc and Makefile.

+To generate HTML documents:

+      make htmldocs

 Possible compiler switches (* marks a currently required switch):
   -----------------------------------------------------------------